eastgenomics/eggd_vep_helios_config/README.md

 # eggd_vep_helios_config

-This repo contains two files:
-    - JSON configuration file for the implementation of VEP for the TSO500 assay.
+This repo contains a JSON configuration file for the implementation of VEP for the TSO500 assay.
-    - A list of transcripts specific to the TSO500 assay

 ## What does the JSON config do?